 Newels are the anchor of a stairway.
 A newel post serves as a support pole that helps bear the weight of the rest of the stairway.
 Newels are always found at the foot of a flight of stairs and you will also find newels at the top of the stairway in order to maintain symmetry.
 Further, newels are placed at junctures where the stairway changes directions.
 So for every change in direction on the stairway, whether it’s a transition to a level landing or a 90º turn, you will need a newel to complete that turn.
-Newels differ from what balusters, or the intermediate posts that span the space between the newels.
+Newels differ from both balusters and intermediate posts that span the space between the newels.
 Balusters will greatly outnumber the newels in a stairway because they are placed very close together, often within only a few inches of each other.
 Balusters have a few different functions: 1) to provide some structural support; 2) to fill the large gaps between the newels, making your stairway safe and code-compliant; and 3) to give your stairway some extra flair.
 But let’s get back to newels.

 Box Newels vs. Turned Newels

 There are two main types of newels: box newels and turned newels.
 Both are great choices to give support to your stairway and they only differ in terms of stylistic preferences.
 Let’s take a closer look at the differences between them.